andmarios/aislib/README.md

 # License

 Check `LICENSE` file.
-In sort it is GPL3 or greater.
+In sort it is GPL version 3 or greater.